wppbav/bavapi-sdk-python/docs/roadmap.md

 # `bavapi` Roadmap

 !!! warning
     `bavapi` is currently in alpha stage of development.
+Future updates may break existing functionality while the interface becomes fully mature.

 This is a non-exhaustive list of potential features & changes to `bavapi` before it is ready for full release: